Video & Audio Issues

 If your channels aren’t displaying properly, your TV isn’t playing audio back quite right, check out these tips to help solve a variety of common video and audio issues.

 If you have no sound, most often, this can be resolved simply with your remote.

 - Check the mute button on your remote to see if it is on.

 - Press the Mute button to unmute the audio.

 If you hear the wrong language for your audio, press the LANG button on your remote to toggle between language options, and select the language you prefer.

 Many times, video tiling can be resolved with one of these methods:

 - Check physical connections to the power outlet for your cable box.
 Tighten the coaxial cable if it’s loose.
 If the cable appears to be damaged, it may need to be replaced.
-We’re happy to provide a new cable at any of our Customer Experience Centers.
+Contact us to get a new cable.

 - Reboot your Midco cable box by unplugging it for 15 seconds and plugging it back in – or by using any of our other reboot options.

 Often, channels don’t come in properly if the wrong input is selected on a remote – or because of a cable signal interruption.
 It’s important to confirm if services are working on all TVs connected to Midco cable TV.
 If the issue is on all TVs, check to see if there’s a service or sun outage in your area.
 If a single TV is affected, follow these steps.